Welcome to HIST103: World History (1600–Present)

 Continuing Education Credits

-The certificate earned by passing this self-paced course displays the program hours you completed and continuing education credits (CEUs).
-CEUs document successful completion of courses that are designed to improve the knowledge and skills of working adults.
+The certificate earned by passing this self-paced course displays not only the program hours you completed, but also continuing education credits (CEUs) for documenting successful completion of courses that are designed to improve the knowledge and skills of working adults.
 Many industries value CEUs, and now your certificate reflects them clearly, and they may be used to support career advancement or to meet professional licensing standards.
 This course contains 5.0 CEUs.

 Tips for Success